 What is a C corporation?

 A C corporation is a type of company that is owned by shareholders.
 The shareholders elect a board of directors, who decide how the company runs.
 In a legal sense, corporations are separate entities that can sue and be sued.
-That means legal and financial liability lands on the shoulders of the corporation, not the owners.
+That means legal and financial liability lands on the shoulders of the corporation, not the business owners.

-Corporations are also considered to be separate taxpayers.
+The Internal Revenue Service (IRS) and other tax authorities consider corporations to be separate taxpayers.
 C corps pay tax at a special corporate tax rate different from, and often lower than, individual tax rates.

 C corporations are divided into publicly held and privately held companies.
 Publicly held companies sell shares to the general public—they’re required to disclose financial information.
 Privately held companies are not.

 Shareholders are responsible for electing a board of directors, which then appoints management to run the company day-to-day.
 In smaller corporations, members of the board are also members of management.

 The difference between a C corporation and an S corporation